anttijankeri/image-server/README.md

 # object-image-server

+This project is supposed to save and send objects with linked images and text/other values.
+The user should also be able to save images and link them to existing objects or not.
+The data saved per object should be typable to customize validation and retrieval.
+Objects should be creatable without any accompanying data if needed.
+Each object should be retrievable as its own unit, with all the accompanying data.
+The text/other values should be configurable based on the database needs.
+The user should also be able to search/filter objects based on those values.
+The user's objects should be locked behind authentication (cookie-based sessions.)
+The user should also have the choice of exposing an object or image to others.
+Objects should also be groupable together.

-This repo is used to fetch data from the [anttijankeri/object-image-database](https://github.com/anttijankeri/object-image-database) and send it on to the front end [anttijankeri/plant-collection-website.](https://github.com/anttijankeri/plant-collection-website) The user should be authenticated before fetching data.
+This repo specifically is used to fetch data from the [anttijankeri/object-image-database](https://github.com/anttijankeri/object-image-database) and send it on to the front end [anttijankeri/plant-collection-website.](https://github.com/anttijankeri/plant-collection-website) The user should be authenticated before fetching data.

 ## CONFIG